Please enable JavaScript to view this site.

 Prev Top Next More

-The relationships functions offers you an alternative to see on the map which structures are related to which lines by relating structures together in the Relationship tab.
-Relationships can be spatial or non-spatial depending on the features you are relating.
-For example, if you need to relate addresses to features and structures, you can create this non-spatial link using relationships.
+The Relationships function lets you see on the map how structures and lines are connected.
+These relationships can be spatial or non-spatial, depending on the features involved.
+For example, if you want to relate addresses to features and structures, you can create a non-spatial link using relationships.

-Relationships can exist between all kinds of spatial objects, non-spatial objects or between spatial and non-spatial objects.
+Relationships can exist between spatial objects, non-spatial objects or between a spatial and a non-spatial object.
 You can configure relationships by creating relationship classes and foreign-key relationships, for more information on the topic, visit the ArcGIS Pro documentation.

 To edit relationships:

-1.Go to Toolbar > Edit > Relationships.
+1.Go to Edit > Relationships.
 In the left side panel, the Relationships tab opens.

 2.Load the features or structures by any of the various available tools from the map.